 We’ve had the pleasure to welcome many pilgrims, on their way to Santiago de Compostella, bikers, artists, school- and business trips, families who come to celebrate anniversaries, single guests who want a break from their routine, and even an event for fifty, amidst local catering and entertainment.

 The name of the villa comes from the French word ‘ merle d’eau’ , which means ‘dipper’.
 Between 1730 and 1893 the mill was owned by the family Davous.
 One of their offspring contacted us.
 In 1999 the Moulin became our property.

 This is, according to our guests, what makes the Moulin: freedom.
 Both isolation and integration can be obtained, which has encouraged many to visit again.

 Those who live in Burgundy are lovers of good food.
 When you arrive, it is possible to dine, so you don’t have to look for a restaurant anymore.
-On our table d’hôte you can eat a 2-course diner for 15 euro, or a 4-course dinner for 20 euro.
 Of course you can also have breakfast and lunch at the Moulin.

 A remarkably spacious room (31m²).
 Original wallpaper with flowers, view on the Beuvron, a bookshelf and a table.
 The fireplace can be lit if requested.
 The bathroom and toilet are adjacent to the room, and a direct connection to the Chambre Bleue can be arranged as well.